-\textit{Unified thermodynamic performance tradeoff}.--- Typical thermal machines, including heat engines, heat exchangers~\cite{foot2}, refrigerators, and heat pumps, are designed to convert energy in various forms according to actual demands.
+In this section we employ the sign function as a powerful tool to characterize the efficiency of the thermal machines.
+By decomposing the system energy into reversible and irreversible contributions, we derive a unified relation between efficiency and dissipation.

+Thermal machines are designed to convert energy in various forms according to actual demands, including heat engines, heat pumps, refrigerators, and heat exchangers.
+Although heat exchangers are typically applied to individual heat transfer processes rather than full thermodynamic cycles in engineering practice, we include them in Table~\ref{tab:table1} for completeness.
 Among them, heat engines harness the temperature difference between hot and cold heat reservoirs to perform work.
 Both refrigerators and heat pumps create heat flow from cold reservoirs to hot reservoirs through work input, one for cooling and the other for heating.
-In general sense, the energy conversion efficiency of any thermal machine can be defined as $\eta \equiv \rm{O}/\rm{I}$, where $\rm{O}$ and $\rm{I}$ are respectively the energy exchange at the input end and output end of the machine, as illustrated in Tab.~\ref{tab:table1}~\cite{foot2}.
+In general sense, the energy conversion efficiency of any thermal machine can be broadly cognitively defined as $\eta \equiv \rm{O}/\rm{I}$, where $\rm{O}$ and $\rm{I}$ are respectively the energy exchange at the input side and output side of the machine, as illustrated in Tab.~\ref{tab:table1}.
 It should be mentioned here that "output" is categorized from the perspective of the machine's function, not necessarily the direction of energy flow.
-For instance, for a general heat engine cycle illustrated in Fig.~\ref{fig:multiple_bath}(a), its output function is performing work externally, $\rm{O}$ represents work output $W$ and $\rm{I}$ represents total heat absorption $Q^{\rm{h}}=\sum_{j}Q^{{\rm{h}},j}$ with $Q^{{\rm{h}},j}$ the heat absorption from the $j$-th hot reservoir (We do not restrict the number $N$ of reservoirs, and the following discussion is applicable to any situation with $N\geq2$).
+For instance, for a general heat engine cycle illustrated in Fig.~\ref{fig:multiple_bath}(a), its output function is performing work externally, $\rm{O}$ represents work output $W$ and $\rm{I}$ represents total heat absorption $Q^{\rm{h}}=\sum_{j}Q^{{\rm{h}},j}$ with $Q^{{\rm{h}},j}$ the heat absorption from the $j$-th hot reservoir (We do not restrict the number $N$ of reservoirs, and the following discussion is applicable to any situation with $N\geq2$)~\cite{amelkinMaximumPowerProcesses2004}.
 In this case, the direction of energy flow at the output side of the machine is also from the machine to the external environment.
-However, for a refrigerator cycle, where the output function is absorbing heat from the low-temperature end, namely the direction of energy flow is from the surroundings to the refrigerator.
-For thermal machines operating within finite cycle time, by dividing $\rm{O}$($\rm{I}$) into reversible part $\rm{O}_{\rm{rev}}$($\rm{I}_{\rm{rev}}$) and irreversible part $A_{\rm{o}}$($A_{\rm{i}}$), we further express the machine efficiency as
+However, for a refrigerator cycle, where the output function is absorbing heat from the low-temperature side, namely the direction of energy flow is from the surroundings to the refrigerator.